Constitution of the Foothill-De Anza

 10.1 Nominations and Election of Officers, Chief Stewards, Negotiators and Board Members

 b.
-Nominations for Executive Board members will be held in October.
-A General Membership or Nominations Meeting for Negotiators will take place within 90 days but no less than thirty (30) days prior to the expiration of the current contract.
+Nominations for executive board members will be held in October.
+A nominations’ meeting for negotiators will take place within 90 days but no less than thirty (30) days prior to the expiration of the current contract.
 For convenience, there may be nominating meetings at both Foothill and De Anza.

 d.
-The Nomination meeting shall be a time to inform the membership of positions available for nomination, what the roles and responsibilities of the positions are, and to make available the Nomination Forms.
+The general membership/nominations meeting shall be a time to inform the membership of positions available for nomination, what the roles and responsibilities of the positions are, and make available the nomination forms.

 e.
 Nominations will be made at the nominating meeting from the floor or by filling out a nominations form by a member in good standing, or members may nominate themselves.
-Nomination petitions shall be presented to the Recorder no later than three (3) business days after the Nomination meeting.
+Nomination petitions shall be presented to the recorder no later than three (3) business days after the general membership/nomination meeting.

 f.
 There shall be three (3) separate nomination forms: one (1) for each location.

-j.
-The Recorder shall then confirm the nominations within six (6) working days by:
+i.
+The recorder shall then confirm the nominations within six (6) working days by: